Position: Diaster Resiliency & Recovery Planner (2 Year Contract Position)

 Instructions to Apply

-Qualified applicants are asked to submit a cover letter, resume, salary history and requirements and 3 written professional references to SEMO RPC either by mail at: SEMO RPC, 1 W. Saint Joseph Street, Perryville, MO 63775, or by e-mail at firstname.lastname@example.org
+Qualified applicants are asked to submit a cover letter, resume, and 3 written professional references to SEMO RPC either by mail at: SEMO RPC, 1 W. Saint Joseph Street, Perryville, MO 63775, or by e-mail at firstname.lastname@example.org

 .
-The position is open until filled, but consideration of applicants will begin on or before June 1, 2019.
+The position is open until filled, but consideration of applicants will begin on December 15, 2020.

 The Southeast Missouri Regional Planning and Economic Development Commission is an equal opportunity employer.